 Black Food Folks formally organized in early 2019.
 As a celebrated photographer, Clay had a repository of images of a growing community of Black creatives and Colleen had a natural eye for detail and organization.
 Initially launched on Instagram, the gorgeous photos of Black food folks made a visual Rolodex of Black creatives.
 In addition to the feed, a robust monthly newsletter offered job listings, community news, and a growing list of resources directly to your inbox.

 Over the first year, there were nationwide meetups, curated talks in collaboration with other industry organizations like the Food Writers Workshop and the James Beard Foundation, and a growing urgency to activate the collective.
 At the one-year anniversary party, there was a sense of momentum and joy that felt kinetic.
-Indeed, a whole host of forthcoming projects and initiatives were planned for that coming year—and then COVID-19 hit.
+Indeed, a whole host of forthcoming projects and initiatives were planned for 2020.

-The world stopped during quarantine for so many in the collective.
 The food world was at once essential and forgotten, and depending on what space in food you occupied, your reality was changed overnight.
 For the first month, everyone was in shock and simply trying to regain sure footing; but the power of Black Food Folks was that it operated precisely as it was intended.
 The network activated and immediately became a resource hub.
-It was a virtual phone tree and lifeline to community members in need of anything from navigating unemployment to sharing resources about the ever-shifting COVID-19 city guidelines for operation.
+It was a virtual phone tree and lifeline to community members in need.

 One of the most fortuitous shifts for the Black Food Folks community was the Live Community Check-in.
 Instagram had just begun to allow dual guests in live videos and allow the videos to be saved to a profile feed.
 Clay and Colleen began using the feature on a nearly daily basis to talk with friends and quickly recruited community members to join in hosting duties.
 So many creatives who a month before had been unreachable thanks to 80 hour work weeks were suddenly at home.
 They found solace and respite in hosting and consuming the growing roster of programming.